 The disability services coordinator works collaboratively with students to identify appropriate academic accommodations that do not fundamentally change the nature of the course or academic program.
 Additional nonacademic services are also provided for students with mobility, hearing, and visual impairments.
 Accommodations may include the following:

 - Extended time for in-class exams and in-class assignments.
 Extended time for exams is generally time and a half.
 Exams administered with extended time begin earlier than the rest of the class to provide extra time and to allow the proctor to return the completed exam to the professor before the end of class.
-For example, 5:30 to 7:30 pm exams are scheduled for 4 to 7 pm and 7:35 to 9:35 pm exams are scheduled for 6 to 9 pm.
+For example, 5:30 to 7:30 pm exams are scheduled for 4 to 7 pm and 7:40 to 9:40 pm exams are scheduled for 6 to 9 pm.
+Students must take accommodated exams as scheduled by the exams specialist.
+Exam dates and times cannot be changed once scheduled since proctors are hired and rooms are reserved in advance.
+If you have a work conflict, we recommend that you review the course syllabus at the beginning of the term and notify your supervisor in advance of scheduled exam dates

 - Course materials converted to e-text.
 Texts in alternative formats such as e-texts and enlarged print materials are available for students with vision impairments.
-It can take as long as six to eight weeks to convert materials to digitized formats.
-Submit requests for materials in alternative formats before the term begins to ensure enough time to convert your materials to the appropriate format.
+It can take as long as four to six weeks to convert materials to digitized formats.
+Submit requests for materials in alternative formats no later than four to six weeks before the course begins to ensure enough time to convert your materials to the appropriate format and avoid delays in services.

 - Exams in large print